Tsukumogami-Software/milou/README.md

 _Note: the webserver is **not** included._

-You can also [try our example](https://github.com/pixelnest/presskit.html/tree/master/data) from this repository, available online here: http://pixelnest.io/presskit.html/example/.
+You can also [try our example](https://github.com/Tsukumogami-Software/presskit.html/blob/master/data/data.xml) from this repository, available online [here](http://pixelnest.io/presskit.html/example/).

 ### Additional options of `presskit build`